Social studies

 • Grade 2

-• Canada’s physical regions, provinces and territories
+• Canada’s physical regions and natural resources

 • Grade 3

-• physical geography of Alberta
+• physical regions and political boundaries of Alberta

 • First Nations and Métis contributions to Alberta